cultuurnet/stoplight-docs-best-practices/docs/sorting.md

 # Sorting

-Endpoints that support sorting based on one or more field names and order(s) should use a `sort` query parameter with the following syntax:
+Endpoints that support sorting based on one or more field names and order(s) must use a `sort` query parameter with the following syntax:

     ?sort[field_name_1]=desc&sort[field_name_2]=asc